 The things you might not have thought about…

-Pack bags for each member of your family as if you’re going away for a weekend and keep them somewhere close to hand, such as the boot of your car – don’t forget toiletries!
+- Pack overnight bags - Pack bags for each member of your family as if you’re going away for a weekend and keep them somewhere close to hand, such as the boot of your car – don’t forget toiletries!

 - Insurance for the move - Check that your contents insurance, or your movers’ insurance, will cover damage and breakages during the move.

 - Take photos of electrics - This will help you remember what wires connect to what.

-Keep a box to hand with a kettle, tea, coffee, milk etc., phone chargers, house paperwork, contact numbers, snacks, drinks, sellotape, scissors, toilet roll and a vase (someone is bound to send you flowers).
+- Pack an essentials box - Keep a box to hand with a kettle, tea, coffee, milk etc., phone chargers, house paperwork, contact numbers, snacks, drinks, sellotape, scissors, toilet roll and a vase (someone is bound to send you flowers).

-You never know what state your new home will be in, so keep some cleaning products to hand and try and wipe down all surfaces before the movers arrive.
+- Cleaning products - You never know what state your new home will be in, so keep some cleaning products to hand and try and wipe down all surfaces before the movers arrive.

-Setting up the beds should be one of the first things you do in your new home so you don’t need to worry about this later – this is especially important if you have children!
+- Prep the beds first - Setting up the beds should be one of the first things you do in your new home so you don’t need to worry about this later – this is especially important if you have children!

 - Food delivery - It’s a good idea to order an online food shop to arrive on the evening of your move.
 That way, you won’t need to worry about going out to do a food shop when you have boxes to unpack.

 On the day

-There are always hidden costs on moving day – paying the movers, buying food for lunch, getting a taxi back from the van hire place.
+- Cash - There are always hidden costs on moving day – paying the movers, buying food for lunch, getting a taxi back from the van hire place.
 Plus, you may not know where the nearest ATM is, so always keep cash to hand.

 - Mobile phone - Make sure your phone is fully charged on the day of your move.

-Take some light bulbs with you – you never know what the previous owners will take with them and the last thing you need is to be in pitch black on your first evening.
+- Light bulbs - Take some light bulbs with you – you never know what the previous owners will take with them and the last thing you need is to be in pitch black on your first evening.

 Still searching for your next home?
 Register your details with your local Leaders branch and the team will send you details of any homes that match your requirements as soon as they come onto the market.